-CROSS-REGISTRATION - SPRING 2017: Friedman’s Cross-Registration partners (Tufts, Boston Consortium, and Harvard School of Public Health) will begin collecting Friedman's Cross-Registration Petitions the first day of Spring 2017 classes (other schools may not follow the same Academic Calendar as Friedman).
+CROSS-REGISTRATION - Spring 2018: Friedman’s Cross-Registration partners (Tufts, Boston Consortium, and Harvard School of Public Health) will begin collecting Friedman's Cross-Registration Petitions the first day of Spring 2018 classes unless otherwise specified by the Host School (Host Schools may not follow the same Academic Calendar as Friedman).

 How to Cross-Register for a Course Outside the Friedman School

 - A Friedman student must submit to the non-Friedman School Friedman's Cross-Registration Petition signed by Friedman's Registrar.The Cross-Registration Petition also requires the signature of the course instructor and then needs to be submitted to the Registrar's Office of the school or university where the course is offered (referred to as the "Host School Registrar").

 - If the Host School Registrar approves your submitted Friedman Cross-Registration Petition (with the required Friedman Registrar's signature and course instructor's signature), then the Host School Registrar will either notify Friedman's Registrar's Office to add the cross-registered course to your schedule in SIS and to your Friedman transcript OR they may sign your Friedman Cross-Registration Petition and then you will need to bring the Petition back to Friedman's Registrar's Office to process your cross-registration officially via SIS so it appears in your course schedule and on your transcript.